Pre-RootsCampLA Movie Screening

 - Cammie Maturin, HOPE Foundation, confirmed

-1:30-2:00pm – Closing Session: Solidarity Requires Action (Being strategic about next steps together)
+1:30-2:00pm – Closing Session: Solidarity Requires Action (Being strategic about next steps together.
+To include protecting healthcare and education during this legislative session.)

 The Wall: How Sessions Work